-In order to fully settle in your new home in Munich, you need to complete the Munich residence registration.
-Yes, more paperwork, but thankfully registering your new home at the Munich registration office is pretty easy, compared to all the visa application hoops you’ve already jumped through!
+In order to fully settle in your new home in Munich, you need to complete the Munich residence registration (Amneldung).
+Thankfully registering your new home is pretty easy.
 In fact, the Munich Anmeldung can be completed in 3 easy steps.
-Don’t wait too long, though as you need to register your address in Germany fairly quickly after moving in.
+Don’t wait too long, though as you need to register your address in Germany fairly soon after moving.
 So let’s get it done!

 If you’re staying in Munich (and Germany in general) for over 3 months, you’ll need to register your home at the Burgeramt or Bürgerbüro (registration office).
 You need to register your address with the Munich registration office within 14 days of moving into your new Munich home!

 Why do you need to register?
 Well, the registration makes you an official citizen of Munich!
-And without official registration in the city, you won’t be able to get some rather essential documentation to further kickstart your life in Germany.
-These documents are your Tax Identification Number and Registration Certificate.
-Without these documents, you’ll have a lot of trouble trying to get anything official done, and will not be able to start working in Germany if you’re eligible to do so.
+Without official registration in the city, you won’t be able to get other essential documents like your German tax ID.
+Without these documents, you’ll have a lot of trouble trying to get anything official done, and won't be able to start working in Germany.

-The Registration Certificate, known as the Anmeldebestätigung or Meldebescheinigung, is your proof of registration.
-You get an Anmeldebestätigung once, whenever you move to a new address.
-The Meldebestätigung proves you still live at that address and you can request a new one at any time.
+When you register in Munich you get 2 registration documents: the confirmation of your registration (Anmeldebestätigung) and the proof of official registered residence and personal information (Meldebescheinigung).
+You get the Anmeldebestätigung when you register at your new address and the Meldebestätigung proves you live at that address and you can request a new one at any time.
 Keep both documents safe, cause you’ll need it close at hand semi-regularly.
-You’ll need it for pretty much any service that needs official proof of residence, such as:
+You’ll need them for pretty much any service that needs official proof of residence, such as:

-When you first register in Germany, you’ll also be given a Tax Identification Number, known as the Steueridentifikationsnummer.
+When you first register in Germany, you’ll also be given a Tax Identification Number (Steueridentifikationsnummer).
 This number makes sure the German tax authorities know who you are and how much they should be taxing you.
-Not surprisingly, you’ll need this number when starting your new job in Germany, but also when you work as an intern at a Germany company.
-If you can’t provide your tax ID number, you’ll be taxed at a higher standard rate that would leave you with a lot less to spend each month.
+You’ll need this number when starting your new job, internship or apprenticeship in Germany.
+If you can’t provide your tax ID number, you’ll be taxed at a higher standard rate.

-So now that you’re eager to get your registration started, let’s take a look at exactly the steps you need to undertake to complete your registration in Munich.
-Thankfully, it’s only 3 steps and we’ve already compiled a list of all the documents and information you need to provide in order to let the process run smoothly.
+So now that you’re eager to get your registration started, let’s take a look at the necessary steps to complete your registration in Munich.
 It starts with arranging an appointment, followed by a hunt for the necessary documents and ends with an actual in-person appointment at the Munich Burgerburo office.

 Boom, that was pretty easy, wasn’t it?
-Don’t forget to put a big fat reminder in your calendar!
+Don’t forget to put a reminder in your calendar!

-While your appointment is probably some time away, you’ll have some time to gather all the necessary documentation!
-We’ve already made you a little Anmelding document checklist!
+While your appointment is probably some time away, it's better to gather your documents ahead of time.
+This's why we made you a little Anmelding document checklist!

 Almost done!
 All that’s left is the actual appointment!
 It’s likely that you’ll be visiting on of these offices: